poole/hyde/_posts/2016-09-17-the-fast-one.md

   This release dramatically increases page load speed which matters to Google and visitors with slow connections alike.
 ---

 This major release increases page load speed dramatically.
-The page now scores roughly 90/100 on [Google's PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Fqwtel.com%2Fhydejack%2F) (up from ~50) and has a high score on similar tools.
+The page now scores roughly 90/100 on [Google's PageSpeed Insights][gpsi] (up from ~50) and has a high score on similar tools.

 **NOTE**: This post is outdated and only included for legacy reasons.
-See the [Documentation](https://qwtel.com/hydejack/docs/6.4.0/) for up-to-date instructions.
+See the [Documentation](https://qwtel.com/hydejack/docs/) for up-to-date instructions.
 {:.message}

 Most importantly, the critical rendering path is no longer blocked by loading styles or scripts, meaning the site becomes visible faster.

 Page load speed matters to Google, but is also *very* apparent to visitors with slow internet connections.

-However, as a side effect of these optimizations, the site now has a visible [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).
+However, as a side effect of these optimizations, the site now has a visible FOUC.
 Future versions might address this, but it is the currency in which loading speed is being payed for and can not be fully avoided.

 ## Major